dylondark/cob-taylor-games/projectstandards.md

 - File names should be all lowercase and should be the same as the class or namespace within them (for example, class "TriviaController" will have files "triviacontroller.h" and "triviacontroller.cpp", and namespace Utilities will have "utilities.h" and "utilities.cpp").

 ### Comments & Documentation
+- Comments should have propper grammar and punctuation.
 - All .h and .cpp files should have a block comment at the top with the filename and short description of the file.
 - All functions should be documented with block comments in Doxygen style (description of function followed by description of parameters and return value if applicable) in both the h and cpp files.
 - Variables in class declarations should have a line comment preceding them (or a block comment if there is a lot to explain).